Calvin and Hobbes by Bill Watterson for May 07, 2016

 42. Missing large

-Cozmik Cowboy almost 8 years ago
+Cozmik Cowboy over 8 years ago

 Space Angel.
 Supercar.
 Rockie & Bullwinkle.
 Looney Tunes.
 Johnny Quest.
 Oh, yeah!